 In 1986, I published a book entitled Paradoxical Strategies in Psychotherapy: A Comprehensive Overview and Guidebook, which demonstrated how virtually every major school of therapy included a surprising variety of indirect, noncommonsensical techniques that might be designated paradoxical.
 Back then, some therapists hesitated to employ such unorthodox methods for fear they might be misunderstood as manipulative.
 But I came to believe (as I continue to now) that if such devices can assist clients in achieving therapeutic goals, then, if anything, it would be almost unethical not to employ them—particularly when nothing else has succeeded in bringing about the desired change.

 Negative, or reverse, psychology works in similar fashion: typically, to minimize a child’s resistance by newly allowing it—maybe even demanding it—while simultaneously providing "favorable" reasons for the dysfunctional behavior that (given the child’s oppositional thinking) renders their noncompliance no longer tenable. . . .
 Which, finally, represents the essence of much of what is termed “therapeutic paradox.”

-NOTE 1: My next post will discuss the most ingenious therapeutic paradox I ever devised as a therapist, which I believed was virtually guaranteed to work—but which, alas, the client declined to fully implement because it just felt “too manipulative” (!).
-To be notified of its publication, subscribe to my RSS feed (see radio signal icon, upper right side of page, just above my image).
+NOTE 1: My next post discusses the most ingenious therapeutic paradox I ever devised, which I believed was virtually guaranteed to work—but which, alas, the client declined to fully implement because it just felt “too manipulative” (!).
+Here's its title and link: "When All Else Fails, Try Reverse Psychology!"

 © 2013 Leon F. Seltzer, Ph.D.
 All Rights Reserved.